 10. Prospects for 2021: Recovery, Resilience, Reinvention

-In our first keynote of IBTM World Virtual, Philippe Legrain (Political Economist) explores what we can learn about recovery from past crises, where our sector can find the resilience to bounce back, and how it can reinvent itself in the future.
+In the first keynote of IBTM World Virtual, and the final video in our top 10 list, Philippe Legrain (Political Economist) explores what we can learn about recovery from past crises, where our sector can find the resilience to bounce back, and how it can reinvent itself in the future.

 Live on YouTube on Sunday 11 April 2021 at 2pm GMT